GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### My main conclusion after spending ten years of my life working on the TEX project is that software is hard.
-It’s harder than anything else I’ve ever had to do.
+> ### I have found that the reason a lot of people are interested in artificial intelligence is the same reason a lot of people are interested in artificial limbs: they are missing one.
 >
-> ~ *Donald Knuth*
+> ~ *David Parnas*

 ---
 ## 🏎 Quick Facts